IAmJonoBo/Stack-Composer/docs/src/component-details/plugin-host.md

 # Plugin Host

-See the main documentation in [../components/plugin-host.md](../components/plugin-host.md).

-This is a legacy/compatibility placeholder for old links.
-Please update references to point to the canonical file in `components/`.
+> **Redirect:** The canonical Plugin Host documentation is in [../components/plugin-host.md](../components/plugin-host.md).
+This file is retained for legacy link compatibility.